browserengineering/book/book/graphics.md

 The first `if` statement skips characters below the viewing window;
 the second skips characters above it.
-In that second `if` statement, `y + VSTEP` computes the bottom edge of the character, so that character that are halfway inside the viewing window are still drawn.
+In that second `if` statement, `y + VSTEP` computes the bottom edge of the character, so that characters that are halfway inside the viewing window are still drawn.

 Scrolling should now be pleasantly fast, and hopefully well within the 16ms animation frame budget.
 And because we split `layout` and `draw`, we don't need